adon-cloudcannon/landing-page-test/src/collections/posts/2022-03-11-the-ultimate-guide-to-hugo-sections.md

         └── prod1_users_img3.jpg
 ```

-Because its index file is `index.md`, `content/product1/`&nbsp;is a leaf bundle.
+Because its index file is `index.md`, `content/product1/` is a leaf bundle.
 If we add another `.md` file to this folder, it will *not* have its own navigable URL.
-The other contents are available as “local” page resources; *e.g.*, `content/product1/index.md`&nbsp;can link to the brochures’ PDFs as follows, without having to give the entire path in each case:
+The other contents are available as “local” page resources; *e.g.*, `content/product1/index.md` can link to the brochures’ PDFs as follows, without having to give the entire path in each case:

 ```
 Available brochures: [large](prod1_brochure_large.pdf); [small](prod1_brochure_small.pdf).